Updated: Apr 12

 Here, we will be talking exclusively about how dietary management for individual patients can be structured and followed for an effective change.

-Guidelines for dietary modification
+PCOS and Diet: Guidelines for dietary modification

 First, we will need to focus so well on their macronutrient content and their eating patterns.

 Secondly, because we will need to help the patient shed some moderate weight, the energy deficit in their diets will also apply.
-The latter can be achieved mostly by reducing food quantities consumed per meal, and by involving in more physical activity to expend more energy.
+The latter can be achieved mostly by reducing food quantities consumed per meal, and by engaging in more physical activity to expend more energy.

-Dietary fat and protein
+A. Dietary fat and protein

 Fats are the most energy-dense food component in our diet, compared to proteins and carbohydrates.
 Fats provide 9 kilocalories (kcal) per gram of their food component, while carbohydrates and proteins provide just 4 kilocalories (kcal) per gram of their food component each.